AndreBott83/HA_Zero_PV_Grid_Feed_in/Readme.md

 https://selbstbau-pv.de/wissensbasis/nulleinspeisung-hoymiles-hm-1500-mit-opendtu-python-steuerung/

 # Change log
+**Version: 0.0.4** - Add interval trigger to prevent changes happening to often

 **Version: 0.0.3** - Add parameter to define, at which feed in power the controller will get active.
 Also add parameter to select the control mode

 **Version: 0.0.2** - Improve Error handling in case sensors are unavailable